ehealthsuisse/EPR-by-example/files/ProvideXAssertion.md

 ## Audit Log

-This transaction does not require separate ATNA audit log messages, but adds requirements to the transactions used with, as described in section 1.6.4.3.5 of **[Ammendment 1 to Annex 5](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/gesetze/anhang_5_ergaenzung_1_epdv_edi_20200415.PDF.download.PDF/Ergaenzung_1_Anhang_5_EPDV-EDI_20200415.pdf.PDF)**.
+This transaction does not require separate ATNA audit log messages, but adds requirements to the transactions used with, as described in section 1.6.4.3.5 of **[Amendment 1 to Annex 5](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/gesetze/anhang_5_ergaenzung_1_epdv_edi_20200415.PDF.download.PDF/Ergaenzung_1_Anhang_5_EPDV-EDI_20200415.pdf.PDF)**.

 # Test Opportunity